hatonthecat/Intel-Galileo-board-tests/README.md

 *NOT.

 I am curious of the speed of FAT16/B though.
 On a modern SDHC card, maybe there are some benefits?
-Or no. I have run into the 4GB limit on my Panasonic cameras before, so I know there is a nicety to exFAT.
+Or no. I have run into the 4GB limit on my Panasonic cameras before, so I know there is a nicety(?) to exFAT that the filesystem required .
 But I don't need that now.

-that the filesystem required